COBRAPROsimulator/COBRAPRO/paper/paper.md

 % Load Experimental Data
 %--------------------------------------------------------------------------
 %   t: Should be a vector consisting of your time experiment data      [s] (Mx1)
-%   I: Should be a vector consisting of your current experiment data   [A] (Mx1) (negative current: discharging)
+%   I: Should be a vector consisting of your current experiment data   [A] (Mx1)
 %   V: Should be a vector consisting of your volatge experiemntal data [V] (Mx1)
 %   -> where M is the total number of data points in your experiment
 %--------------------------------------------------------------------------
 % C/20 capacity test conducted on LG INR21700 M50T cells
 load('data_INR21700_M50T/capacity_test_data_W8_Diag1.mat')
 t = t_data;
 I = I_data;
 V = V_data;

-% Choose the desired sampling time [s] to resample your experiment data
-% (the interpolated experimental data will be used in the PSO to compute the objective function) deltaT_exp = 1;

 % Enter experimental data initial SOC [-]
 SOC_init = 1;